bcgov/biohubbc/scripts/bctw-deployments/README.md

 When deciding what Survey to put a deployment ID in, group by deployment year and caribou herd.

 For example,
+- Telkwa herd would be a Project
 - Telkwa herd 2021 would be a Survey
 - Telkwa herd 2022 would be a Survey
 - Porcupine herd 2022 would be a Survey

 #### For every Survey, make a new Project with the following values:

-- Name: Caribou herd name - telemetry
+- Name: Caribou herd name - BCTW Telemetry
 - Program: Wildlife
 - Dates: Jan.
 1 - Dec.
 31 of {year}
 - Objectives: Telemetry deployments for Caribou herd name in year.

 #### For each Survey, include these values:

-- Name: Caribou herd name - Year - telemetry
+- Name: Caribou herd name - Year - BCTW Telemetry
 - Type: Monitoring
 - Start date: Date of the earliest telemetry deployment in the Survey
 - End date: Date of the last telemetry deployment in the Survey